Bartonellosis, Bacterial Infection Caused by Bartonella Henselae (Cat Scratch Disease) in cats

 Prevention

 Another important prevention measure is minimizing the risk of scratch injuries, especially in cats prone to aggressive play.
 Trimming claws can help reduce the likelihood of scratches.
-Additionally, Contact with stray cats, which may be infected, should be avoided as much as possible.
+Additionally, contact with stray cats, which may be infected, should be avoided as much as possible.

 Regular veterinary visits are also crucial to monitor the cat’s health status and detect any infections early.
-Finally, good general hygiene should be practiced by washing hands after playing with cats and thoroughly cleaning scratch or bite Wounds.
+Finally, good general hygiene should be practiced by washing hands after playing with cats and thoroughly cleaning any scratch or bite Wounds.